5am Thoughts: The Best Time to Have a Baby

 So when is the best time?

 I came across these two posts on Facebook today.
 Some people tell you to have children when you're still young and able (young ha like young adult, NOT teen).
 While others tell you to do it when you're content and stable.
 I've done both.
 I pulled through becoming a young mother, a single one at that.
-And I am surviving motherhood now.
+And I am surviving motherhood now that I'm a older.

 I say, there is no right or best timing to have a baby.
 Do it young, you will be burdened with financial issues.
 Do it later, you will have a hard time conceiving and you will be dealing with health issues you didn't know existed.
 Some things are certain though: being a parent is difficult and exhausting, it will ruin your body, and YOUR LIFE WILL NEVER BE THE SAME regardless of your age and financial status.
 You will be faced with different challenges but it's how you handle and take full responsibility after having a baby that matters most.
 After all, wanting to have a baby is, honestly, a hundred percent selfish.
 The least we can do is make life worth living and experiencing for our children.